 You may notice the following in your child's diaper area:

 Older infants may scratch when the diaper is removed.

 Diaper rashes usually do not spread beyond the edge of the diaper.

 Exams and Tests

-The best treatment for a diaper rash is to keep the diaper area clean and dry.
-This will also help prevent new diaper rashes.
+The best treatment for a diaper rash is to keep the skin clean and dry.
+This also helps prevent new diaper rashes.
 Lay your baby on a towel without a diaper whenever possible.
 The more time the baby can be kept out of a diaper, the better.

 If you use cloth diapers: